-Built alongside the Q7 and the new Porsche Cayenne, the Q8 is tentatively scheduled to arrive in showrooms later this year as a 2019 model.
+Built alongside the Q7 and the new Porsche Cayenne, the Audi Q8 will arrive in showrooms later this year as a 2019 model.
 Look for a pricing announcement in the months to come.